Multi-output calibration of a honeycomb seal via on-site surrogates: Introduction

 The remainder of paper is organized as follows.
-Section \ref{sec:review} begins with review of basics, like KOH and GPs, and multi-output (ordinary GP) calibration.
-Honeycomb specifics and univariate OSS calibration review is in Section \ref{sec:honeycomb}, establishing the straw man.
+Section \ref{sec:review} begins with review of basics: KOH, GPs, etc. Honeycomb specifics and univariate OSS calibration in Section \ref{sec:honeycomb}.
 Section \ref{sec:muloss} combines these building blocks for calibration with multivariate outputs via OSSs leveraging linear dependence across output frequency.
 Thrifty modular and fully Bayesian KOH are enumerated in turn.
-Section \ref{sec:allcali} combines across output property and provides honeycomb's multi-output calibration results.
+Section \ref{sec:allcali} combines across output property, and Section \ref{sec:mpred} demonstrates the impact on prediction down-stream.
 Section \ref{sec:discuss} concludes with a discussion.